apox64/OWASP-Juice-Shop-Write-Up/juice-shop-writeup.md

 To bypass the error when trying to download a .bak file from the ftp, we can use a nullbyte (%00) to pretend downloading something that's allowed.
 We need to URL encode the `%` as `%25` followed by the null byte `00` and an allowed ending.
 `/ftp/coupons_2013.md.bak%2500.pdf` let's us download the .md.bak file.
 Remove the .bak ending and open the file with a text editor.

-#### 12: "Change Bender's password into slurmCl4ssic."
-* solve challenge 16 first

-Login as Bender.
-Go to "Change Password" and set "slurmCl4ssic" as the new password.

-> NOTE: The md5 hash of "slurmCl4ssic" is 06b0c5c1922ed4ed62a5449dd209c96d.
-Although Hashkiller currently has no entry for the reversal of this hash, the unsalted "slurmCl4ssic" password is not a safe password as it might be added to the database one day.

-#### 13: "Inform the shop about an algorithm or library it should definitely not use the way it does."
+#### 12: "Inform the shop about an algorithm or library it should definitely not use the way it does."
 * solve challenge 32 first

 The `rot13` algorithm is definitely *not* secure to encode data.
 Also, the `z85` algorithm is not secure.

-#### 14: "Order the Christmas special offer of 2014."
+#### 13: "Order the Christmas special offer of 2014."
-* solve challenge 19 first
+* solve challenge 18 first

 * prequisites: log in as any user

-When playing around with the succeeding payload from **challenge 19**'s SQL injection, one will find that the search for `q=something')) UNION ALL SELECT NULL,id,description,price,NULL,NULL,NULL,NULL from products--` displays all products.
+When playing around with the succeeding payload from **challenge 18**'s SQL injection, one will find that the search for `q=something')) UNION ALL SELECT NULL,id,description,price,NULL,NULL,NULL,NULL from products--` displays all products.
 You can see that our desired product has the id = 9.

 Now intercept the request with Burp when you place any other item in your basket and change the value of `"ProductID:"` to `9` to place the Christmas Special Offer 2014 into your basket.